YM-007/Rock-Paper-Scissors/README.md

 When the program is run, the user will choose from 3 option: 'R' (for rock) or 'P' (for paper) or 'S' (for scissors).

-Play against the computer until someone wins best of n games.
+Play against the computer until someone wins best of 3 games.

 # Game Rules: